 JTA - With his clean-shaven face and hip clothing, it’s easy to forget that Matisyahu was a Hasidic icon before he was just a Jewish one.

-- Matisyahu: I felt physically threatened by pro-Palestinian protesters at Spanish festival
+- Matisyahu: I Felt Threatened at Spanish Festival

 But on a segment of HuffPost Live on Tuesday, the Jewish reggae singer called leaving the Hasidic community “one of the hardest things [he] had to go through.”